liuliu/swift-diffusion/README.md

 ## Where We Are

-CLIP text model, UNet diffusion model and the decoder has been ported.
+CLIP text tokenizer, text model, UNet diffusion model and the decoder has been ported.
 The `examples:txt2img` target is useful.
 Need to port the encoder over to enable `img2img`.
 Other targets, such as `examples:unet`, `examples:clip`, `examples:autoencoder` are the example programs to convert PyTorch weights to the one s4nnc uses.

 ## What's Next

-The next on my list is to implement the tokenizer.
-Thanks to PythonKit, right now, I am using the tokenizer from Hugging Face.
-After the tokenizer is implemented, the whole thing should be able to run without Python dependencies.
+The next on my list is to enable img2img (a.k.a. the encoder network).
+After that, I should do some work to make sure the performance on FP32 and FP16 is on par with PyTorch.
+That will give a good baseline for follow-up memory and performance optimizations.

-After that, I should change the convolution layout from NCHW to NHWC.
+When these are in order, I should change the convolution layout from NCHW to NHWC.
 That will enable bunch of optimizations in attention layer, mostly to avoid some of the transpose traffic.
 I can enable CPU mode either by converting convolution layout to NHWC, or implement NCHW convolution in s4nnc.
 The latter is long overdue, but doing former would be helpful for performance on CPU.

 Right now, at run time, UNet model uses ~1.5GiB memory in additional to its 3.3GiB weights.
 A big chunk of that 1.5GiB is due to the dot product in attention layer.
 I already optimized away about 1GiB because previously, softmax doesn't run in-place properly (due to complex reasons relating to aliases and reshapes).
 I believe this is still a case for PyTorch code because there is no in-place softmax method.
 That dot product can be split further into smaller batches to save peak memory usage (along the token dimension of k).
 If these are done correctly, we should be able to reduce UNet memory usage to somewhere around 3.8GiB full floating-point.
 Another idea I have to further reduce the memory usage is to compress shortcut activations in UNet (these shortcut activations will be saved along downsample path and used in upsample path, thus, occupying for long time).
 But I am less sure how much memory that can save.